timbray/a-cloud-prfaq/README.md

 equity stake in A-Cloud.

-However, one can imagine applications which don't need much more than a virtual Linux instance, in cases where Azure or Google Could has a region in closer geographic proximity to a large retail site than any A-Cloud region; in this case, using an alternative service might be a great choice.
+However, one can imagine applications which don't need much more than a virtual Linux instance, in cases where Azure or Google Cloud has a region in closer geographic proximity to a large retail site than any A-Cloud region; in this case, using an alternative service might be a great choice.